 They just want you to love them.

-If you start turning things like response rate into targets, you will pretty quickly fall foul of
+If you turn response rate into a target, you will quickly fall foul of Goodhart’s Law.

 So.
 The ‘right’ response rate for you is when: